anthony-aylward/bisb-challenges/README.md

   coordinator to ensure reliable support for the increasing number of BISB students.

-- Update: In Jan 2020, Jade will leave BISB for Rady School of Management.
+- Update: In January of 2020, Jade left BISB for Rady School of Management.
 ]

 ---